xkmaxidian/AlignDG/README.md

-Please install **jupyter notebook** in order to open this notebook.
+Note: Please install **jupyter notebook** in order to open this notebook.

 ## Compared slice alignment algorithms in this paper: